matboe/HorrorScope/README.md

 This repo contains a compact plugin version of HorrorScope on the fly cameras, as well as camera files and examples.
-The main plugin file for HorrorScope 'hrscope-plugin.qc' defines functions for finding a camera position, casting the players view, moving the camera, returing the player to their original position, handling button pressess, etc.
+The main plugin file for HorrorScope 'hrscope-plugin.qc' defines functions for finding a camera position, casting the players view, returing the player to their original position, handling button pressess, etc.
 The plugin file contains one basic camera function 'camera_default()'.
 See /cameras and /examples for more cameras.

 Download the complete HorrorScope package which contains plugin, cameras presets, examples, and a demo mod: